 - Make the cupcakes: Whisk the melted butter, brown sugar, and granulated sugar together in a medium bowl until combined.
 Whisk in the eggs, one at a time, until smooth then whisk in the vanilla extract and milk.
 Set aside.

-- Whisk the flour, baking soda, baking powder, salt, cinnamon, and nutmeg together in a large bowl.
+- Whisk the flour, baking soda, baking powder, cinnamon and nutmeg together in a large bowl.
 Slowly add the wet ingredients to the dry ingredients and stir gently until combined.
 The batter will have a few lumps.
 Fold in the apples.